kirillzyusko/react-native-bundle-splitter/docs/docs-fundamentals-enabling-ram-bundle.md

 ### Context and motivation

 React Native is a still JS application.
 In the browser all your JavaScript and modules have to be bundled (combined, minified, and maybe even uglified) before deploying.
 As a result, you drastically reduce the number of files (usually down to one) along with the total size of the code you’re serving by removing all information not necessary for production, i.e., mercilessly rewriting function and variables names, deleting code comments, and so on.
-Bundlers also can produce additional debug information called “source maps” that help map positions in the minified code to original positions in the unminified sources.
-This is extremely useful when we talk about error tracking and good debugging experience (and this is exactly what we’re talking about here!), and of course, Sentry has source map support.

 The whole procedure stays pretty much the same when you’re developing a React Native app.
 It’s still (React-flavored) JavaScript you write there, right?